pzel/testdouble-test-wiki/Test-Suite-Design.md

 * The maximum permissible elapsed time for a run of an individual test or for the full suite

 As with anything, there is such a thing as too much of a good thing. [[Redundant coverage]] is an obvious and ever-present risk to multiple test suites that cover the same code; even when that risk is well addressed, the cost of determining whether the blended coverage of the overall application is complete is made more difficult.

+## References

+* [Breaking up with your test suite](http://blog.testdouble.com/posts/2014-05-25-breaking-up-with-your-test-suite.html) (a presentation on creating suites to achieve focused design & regression goals)